tjmckinley/MetaWards/_sources/features.rst.txt

     `Analysis of a simulation <https://uq4covid.github.io/vignettes/metawards_plot>`__
     run that used MetaWards to chart disease spread across England and Wales.

-MetaWards is a geographic SIR-based epidemic modelling program.
-The software models individuals who reside in a home ward (e.g. as in an electoral ward in the UK) and who, optionally commute to a work ward.
+MetaWards is a SIR-based metapopulation disease modelling program.
+The software models individuals who move as metapopulations between home wards and work (or play) wards.
+This is a highly flexible program, that can model custom geographies, networks, diseases and demographics.
+You can use MetaWards directly from within Python (including Jupyter), R (including RStudio) or from the command line (terminal / console).

+**For more information, take a look at the** :doc:`quick start guide <quickstart/index>`.

 The program is designed to enable researchers to model how an infection may spread, and what impact different control measures or individual behaviours may make.

 To this end, MetaWards features;

-* a flexible plugin architecture that makes it easy to implement new control measures.
-For example, the tutorial shows how this can be used to
-  :doc:`model shielding <tutorial/part05/03_custom>`,
-  :doc:`different lockdown scenarios <tutorial/part03/06_scan_lockdown>`
-  and to
-  :doc:`investigate necessary durations of quarantine or self-isolation <tutorial/part06/02_duration>`.

 .. figure:: images/demographic_model.jpg
     :width: 100%